 ffffffaa04eba8::print zio_t io_vd->vdev_top->vdev_ashift

-Updated by Piotr Jasiukajtis about 9 years ago
+Updated by Piotr Jasiukajtis over 9 years ago

 You're right. ashift is 0x14.